Evertras/home-sensor-dashboard/README.md

 The `prod` environment is the default workspace. `dev` is the `dev` workspace.

+Credentials for a test user that has access to certain specific behavior is available in a generated `.envrc` file in `tests/` when `terraform apply` is run after selecting `terraform workspace select dev`.
+TODO: make this more sane to keep track of...

 ## Deploying locally (Deprecated)

 **NOTE:** Unfortunately, Localstack restricts API Gateway v2 to pro customers